Travel guide

 Classic route (BA + Iguazu or Mendoza) 7-10 days 8-10 GB

-Long trip or digital nomad 1 month or more 20 GB or refillable plan
+Long trip or digital nomad 1 month or more 20 GB or top-up plan

 Remember that hotspot is included in PuraSim plans, so you can share your connection with your tablet, laptop, or travel companion at no extra cost.
-If you're unsure about the figures, our guide how much data do I need for my trip goes into much more detail by usage type.
+If you're unsure about the numbers, our guide how much data I need for travel goes into much more detail by usage type.

-How to activate your eSIM with QR step by step
+How to activate your eSIM with a QR code step by step

 Activating an eSIM is much simpler than it seems, and with PuraSim, the entire process takes barely a minute.
-First, check two things: that your phone is compatible (almost all iPhones since the XS, Pixels since the 3, and most recent mid-to-high-end Samsung, Xiaomi, or Motorola models are) and that it's unlocked from your carrier.
+First, check two things: that your phone is compatible (almost all iPhones from the XS, Pixels from the 3, and most recent mid-to-high-range Samsung, Xiaomi, or Motorola devices are) and that it's unlocked from your carrier.
 Once that's done, follow these steps:

-1. Buy your Argentina plan on PuraSim and you'll receive a QR code by email within minutes.
+1. Purchase your Argentina plan on PuraSim and you'll receive a QR code by email within minutes.

-2. Connect to your home or hotel Wi-Fi and open your phone settings.
+2. Connect to Wi-Fi at home or your hotel and open your phone settings.

 3. On iPhone, go to Settings > Mobile Data > Add eSIM; on Android, go to Settings > Connections > SIM Manager > Add eSIM.

-4. Scan the QR we sent you.
-The phone will automatically download the profile.
+4. Scan the QR code we sent you.
+Your phone will automatically download the profile.

 A golden tip: install the eSIM before leaving home, using your trusted Wi-Fi, but don't activate it until you arrive in Argentina.
-Most plans start counting from the first connection to an Argentine network, so you can install it calmly at home and "turn it on" when you land by activating data roaming for that eSIM line.
+Most plans start counting from the first connection to an Argentine network, so you install it calmly in your home country and "turn it on" upon landing by activating data roaming for that eSIM line.
 This way, you don't lose a single day of your plan.
-If it's your first time, you'll be interested in our international eSIM guide with details for any destination.
+If it's your first time, you might be interested in our international eSIM guide for details on any destination.

-Connection by zones: Buenos Aires, Iguazu, Patagonia, Mendoza and Bariloche
+Connection by region: Buenos Aires, Iguazu, Patagonia, Mendoza, and Bariloche

-Not all of Argentina connects equally, so it's worth knowing what to expect in each star area.
+Not all of Argentina is connected equally, so it's worth knowing what to expect in each key area.
 In Buenos Aires, the connection is excellent: fast 4G throughout the city, growing 5G, and Wi-Fi in many cafes, hotels, and shopping centers.
-Here you can use transport apps, pay for the subway with your SUBE card, and share your Caminito photos without a problem.
-Iguazu Falls, in Misiones, have good coverage in Puerto Iguazu and at the park entrances, although within the walkways, amidst so much jungle and water, the signal can weaken: download the park map just in case.
+Here you can navigate with transport apps, pay for the subway with the SUBE card, and share your Caminito photos without a problem.
+Iguazu Falls, in Misiones, has good coverage in Puerto Iguazu and at the park entrances, although inside the walkways, amidst so much jungle and water, the signal might falter: download the park map just in case.

-Things change when you go south.
-Patagonia is the most demanding region: in El Calafate and El Chaltén, you'll have reasonable connection in the urban area, but as soon as you venture towards the Perito Moreno glacier, the Fitz Roy trails, or the mythical Route 40, the signal disappears for kilometers.
+Things change as you head south.
+Patagonia is the most demanding region: in El Calafate and El Chalten you’ll have reasonable urban connection, but as soon as you venture towards the Perito Moreno Glacier, the Fitz Roy trails, or the mythical Route 40, the signal disappears for miles.
 Bariloche, in the Lake District, offers good coverage in the city and the Cerro Catedral area, although in more remote mountain and lake circuits, it also cuts out.
-Mendoza, on the other hand, is very well connected in the capital and in most wineries along the wine route, where you can book tastings and share your favorite Malbec live.
-The golden rule repeats itself: connected city, deep nature disconnected, so prepare your offline maps.
+Mendoza, on the other hand, is very well connected in the capital and most wineries along the wine route, where you can book tastings and share your favorite Malbec live.
+The golden rule repeats: connected city, disconnected deep nature, so prepare your offline maps.

-Practical tips: pesos, "dólar blue" and huge distances
+Practical tips: pesos, dollar blue, and vast distances

-Beyond connectivity, there are three Argentine particularities that are worth knowing.
+Beyond connectivity, there are three Argentine particularities that are good to know.
 The first is currency and inflation.
-Argentina has experienced years of high inflation, so prices change frequently, and it's advisable to check everything at the moment.
-The Argentine peso depreciates, and this is where the famous "dólar blue" comes into play: for a long time, there was a gap between the official exchange rate and the parallel market rate.
-Today, the most practical option for travelers is to pay with international cards (which usually apply a favorable exchange rate) or carry US dollars and euros in cash to exchange at authorized houses.
+Argentina has experienced years of high inflation, so prices change frequently and it's best to check everything at the moment.
+The Argentine peso devalues, and this is where the famous "dollar blue" comes in: for a long time, there was a gap between the official exchange rate and the parallel market rate.
+Today, the most practical thing for travelers is to pay with international cards (which usually apply a favorable exchange rate) or carry cash dollars and euros to exchange at authorized houses.
 Informing yourself of the daily exchange rate before traveling will save you headaches.

-The second is always to have some cash in pesos: taxis, tips, fairs, kiosks, and small towns often don't accept cards, and ATMs charge high fees for foreign cards and limit the amount per withdrawal.
-The third, and no less important, are the gigantic distances: from Buenos Aires to Ushuaia there are more than 3,000 kilometers, and many southern routes are only reasonably covered by plane.
+The second is to always have some cash in pesos: taxis, tips, fairs, kiosks, and small towns often don't accept cards, and ATMs charge high commissions for foreign cards and limit the amount per withdrawal.
+The third, and no less important, are the gigantic distances: from Buenos Aires to Ushuaia there are more than 3,000 kilometers, and many journeys in the south can only be reasonably covered by plane.
 Plan internal flights in advance and always have your eSIM data ready to manage bookings, check-ins, and last-minute changes from your phone.
-Having reliable internet makes a logistically complex trip much more manageable.
+Having reliable internet turns a logistically complex trip into something much more manageable.

 Prices: traditional roaming vs. eSIM

-Here's the difference your wallet notices.
-Traditional roaming outside the European Union is where Spanish operators really tighten the screws: Argentina is outside the European flat rate, so connecting with your usual company can cost you several euros for every megabyte or daily rates of around 10-15 euros per day.
-On a two-week trip, we're talking about a bill that easily soars above 100 or 150 euros, sometimes without you realizing it until the bill arrives.
+Here's the difference your wallet will notice.
+Traditional roaming outside the European Union is where Spanish operators really hit you: Argentina is outside the European flat rate, so connecting with your usual company can cost you several euros for each megabyte or daily rates of around 10-15 euros per day.
+On a two-week trip, we're talking about a bill that easily shoots up over 100 or 150 euros, sometimes without you realizing it until the bill arrives.

-A travel eSIM plays in another league.
-With PuraSim, plans for Argentina start from 0.85 dollars, you know exactly what you're paying before you leave, there are no hidden charges or bill surprises, and you forget about roaming surprises forever.
-Let's compare it at a glance:
+A travel eSIM plays in a different league.
+With PuraSim, plans for Argentina start from $0.85, you know exactly what you're paying before you leave, there are no hidden charges or bill surprises, and you forget about roaming surprises forever.
+Let's compare them at a glance:

 Activation Call your operator QR in 1 minute

-Expense control Difficult, post-paid bill Total, pay in advance
+Spending control Difficult, bill post-paid Total, paid in advance

 Hotspot Sometimes limited or extra Included